 It may seem like abortion will wipe away this situation and you can just move on.
 It’s not that simple.
 Abortion is not just a simple medical procedure.
 For many women, it is a life-changing event with significant physical, emotional, and spiritual consequences.
 Most women who struggle with past abortions say that they wish they had been told all of the facts about abortion and its risks.

 First Trimester Aspiration Abortion between 4-13 weeks after last menstrual period (LMP)

 This surgical abortion is done throughout the first trimester.
-Depending upon the provider and the cost, varying degrees of pain control are offered ranging from local anesthetic to full general anesthesia.
+Depending on the provider and the cost, varying degrees of pain control are offered to range from local anesthetic to full general anesthesia.
 For very early pregnancies (4-7 weeks LMP), local anesthesia is usually given.
 Then a long, thin tube is inserted into the uterus.
 A large syringe is attached to the tube and the embryo is suctioned out.